secretstartups/handbook/total-rewards/compensation/compensation-review-cycle/index.html.md

 ## Equity Refresh Review Cycle

 ### Determining RSU Refresh Grants

-This will be updated in February.
+To be added closer to launch.

 ### Director and Above Review in Workday

-1. Navigate to your Workday inbox and click on the task titled **FY24 Annual Equity Review (due 2023-02-XX)**
+1. Navigate to your Workday inbox and click on the task titled **FY24 Annual Equity Review (due 2023-03-20 for Director/Sr Director)**
 1. After logging in, you will land on the Organization Summary page which includes an overview and status of your equity budget and spend for team members who report to or roll up to you.
    * ![equity](/images/handbook/people-group/equity.jpeg)
-1. Similar to cash compensation planning, you will enter your equity recommendations into a grid.
+1. Similar to cash compensation planning, you will enter your equity recommendations into the planning grid.
 The grid contains the same 5 leftmost columns.
 However, there is only one grid view and there is a smart panel on the right that updates based on the selected team member.
 Additional information is included to add context and help you with your equity refresh grant allocations:
+   * FY23 Job Profile and Job Grade
+   * Ongoing equity range
+       * The range to be used for the refresh will be the team member's range based on their role on 2023-01-31.
    * Unvested Equity as of 2023-02-01
+       * This will calculated to dollars based on a share price assumption that will be disclosed in the help text of the planning screen.
    * Value Vesting from 2023-02-01 to 2024-01-31
+       * This will calculated to dollars based on a share price assumption that will be disclosed in the help text of the planning screen.
-   * Last Equity Refresh Grant
+   * FY23 Equity Refresh Grant Amount
-   * Last Promotion Grant Effective Date
+       *  This field will have the original intended value (not current value) of the team member's last refresh grant if they received one in FY23.
-   * Last Promotion Grant Amount
+   * Proposed FY24 Q1 Promotion Grant Amount
+       * The promotional grant for the cycle that just took place effective February 1 is included in the grid for reference.
+This grant is still pending full approval during the March grant approval and so is not included in the unvested equity or value vesting fields.
+   * The smart panel will contain the team member's FY24 job title as well as their FY23 and FY24 compa ratio for context on decisions made during the cash review cycle.
-1. Enter your refresh grant amounts in the **Proposed Refresh Grant Amount (USD**) column.
+1. Enter your refresh grant amounts in the **Proposed Refresh Grant Amount (USD)** column. _Please be sure to include a comment of justification if allocating above the refresh grant range maximum unless directed to do so._
 1. After entering all your recommendations, select _Continue_ and _Submit_.

 ### Budget In Workday

-This will be updated in February.
+Budgets are sent down to planners per the guidelines provided above in the [Determining RSU Refresh Grants section](/handbook/total-rewards/compensation/compensation-review-cycle/#determining-rsu-refresh-grants).

 ### Communicating Equity Refresh Grant

-This will be updated in February.
+All equity refresh grants will be finalized during the grant approval to take place on March 30th.
+Once fully approved, Total Compensation statements will be generated by April 4th to be used in conversations with team members.
+Visibility to these grants in Workday will be limited until April 14th in order to allow managers sufficient time to communicate.
+Managers will have access to the Total Compensation statement on the team member's record once generated.

 #### Total Compensation Statement

-This will be updated in February.
+To update by the end of February.

 ## Compensation Program Budget